 How to Get a Score

 Scores are not part of the report, so they must be ordered separately and purchased.
-An individual can obtain their score at any time by requesting one from any of the bureaus, for a fee.
+An individual can obtain it at any time by requesting one from any of the bureaus, for a fee.
 The prices range from $8 to $20, depending on what is ordered.
-Scores can be purchased when copies of free annual reports are ordered, or at any time by contacting one of, or all three, reporting agencies:
+They can also be purchased when copies of free annual reports are ordered, or at any time by contacting one of, or all three, reporting agencies:

-When purchasing a score, there are several “special” offers for consumers, some offering “free credit scores” that require signing up for services that have a monthly fee.
-Consumers should be cautious that they don’t buy something they don’t need or want from the bureau, or any other entity.
+When purchasing it, there are several “special” offers, some offering “free credit scores” that require signing up for services that have a monthly fee.
+People should be cautious that they don’t buy something they don’t need or want from the bureau, or any other entity.
 For example, credit monitoring services are common and not necessarily worth the investment.

 Under the FCRA, there are times when consumers are entitled to be given their score for free.
 These include the following:

 Lenders not only use scores to approve applications, but also to determine the lending terms, rates and fees and they will charge the applicant.
 Typically, the higher the rating, the lower the interest rate and fees charged.
 In addition to the price, terms include the repayment schedule, consisting of when payments are due, such as bi-weekly, monthly, semi-annually; and fees and actions if the borrower makes a late payment, such fees due or will the lender call the entire amount due immediately.

 Also take into consideration all the entities that look at reports to make decisions about whether or not to extend financing.
 These include apartment rentals, a child’s orthodontic work, educational loans, employment, mortgages, charge cards, and auto financing.
 Since the lower the score, the higher the interest rate, that means the consumer with bad ratings will have to pay more for the same goods and services, or be denied those goods and services, compared to someone with a better rating.